Swansea Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Swansea Building Society Solicitor Panel Example Support Desk Enquires from members of the public
+Common questions asked concerning the Swansea Building Society Conveyancing Panel from members of the public

-I am due to exchange contracts on my apartment.
-I had a double glazing fitted in month 7 but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s mortgage company, Swansea Building Society are being a right pain.
-The solicitor who is on the Swansea Building Society conveyancing panel is recommending indemnity insurance as a solution but Swansea Building Society are requiring a building regulation certificate.
+I am due to exchange contracts on my flat.
+I had a double glazing fitted in month 8 but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's mortgage company, Swansea Building Society are being a right pain.
+The solicitor who is on the Swansea Building Society conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Swansea Building Society are insisting on a building regulation certificate.
 Why do Swansea Building Society have a conveyancing panel of they don’t accept advice from them?

 It is probably the case that Swansea Building Society have referred the matter to their valuer.
 The reason why Swansea Building Society may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing correctly and safely installed.
 It merely protects against enforcement action which is very unlikely anyway.